Ezpcy/validation-api/Readme.md

 ./validation-api example
 ```

+## Configuration

+You can set the endpoint and port inside `server.json`.

 ## XML Configuration

-The XML configuration files should be stored inside the folder called `configs` next to the executable.
+The XML configuration files should be stored inside the folder called `templates` next to the executable.
 The files can be modified at runtime and the changes will be reflected in the API.

 ### XML Configuration Structure